 These pseudogenes are defined relative to the functional protein coding elements in another species.
-Using a combination of multi sequence alignments, and a specialized unitary pseudogene annotation workflow (Figure 1C) in human and mouse, we identified 218 and respectively 237 new unitary pseudogenes (Table S3).
-In human, a large proportion of unitary pseudogenes are related to the chemosensory system (e.g. GPCRs, olfactory and vomeromsal receptor proteins) which have functional homologs in mouse, reflecting the loss of function in these genes during the primate lineage evolution.
+Using a combination of multi sequence alignments, manual curation, and a specialized unitary pseudogene annotation workflow (Figure 1B) in human and mouse, we identified 217 and respectively 237 new unitary pseudogenes.
+These results bring the total number of unitary pseudogenes in mouse to 271 and raise the size of unitary pseudogene class in human to over 400 entries (Table S3).
+This is a considerable increase compared to previous GENCODE releases and car be largely attributed to the improvements in the mouse genome annotation and assembly.
+In human, a large proportion of unitary pseudogenes are related to the chemosensory system (e.g. GPCRs, olfactory and vomeronasal receptor proteins) which have functional homologs in mouse, reflecting the loss of function in these genes during the primate lineage evolution.
+One such example if the Cyp2G1 unitary pseudogene in human, which has functional counterparts in mouse, rabbits and several primates (Figure 2A).
+Here the human gene